Trade directory · Kalispell metro · Montana

 Permit Requirements

-Kalispell requires business license for commercial operations.
+City of Kalispell requires business license for all commercial operations.
 No specific pest control permits required beyond state licensing.
-Chemical storage must comply with city fire code regulations.
+Must comply with local zoning for equipment storage and chemical handling.

 §3